celo-org/blockscout/README.md

 * Start over?
 Delete the `_build` and `deps` folders and reinstall.
 There are a number of helper scripts under the `/rel/commands` folder.
 View the `run_build.sh` example and edit as needed.
 * Node version issues?
 Blockscout is targeted for specific Node and Elixir versions and there may be issues compiling if your host environment do not match the expectation of this application.
 Use `nvm` for the correct Node target and potentially reinstall Elixir plugins from `asdf`.
 * Connecting to postgreSQL?
-Does your postgreSQL database and password match the configration either in a `config.exs` file or environment variable you have passed to the process?
+Does your postgreSQL database and password match the configuration either in a `config.exs` file or environment variable you have passed to the process?
 The format for providing the database URL is: `DATABASE_URL=postgresql://postgres:1234@localhost:5432/blockscout`, where the user/pass is `postgres`/`1234` and database name is `blockscout`.
 Some of the existing config files for various staging environments have `explorer` as the database name as default, so check this if you're not providing an environment variable override.

 ## Acknowledgements